Fiona Hendley: Stage

 She has appeared in a number of musical theatre productions.
 In 1982, she played Jenny Driver in A Beggar's Opera at the National Theatre having been part of the original cast of its highly successful production of Guys and Dolls.
 Both were directed by the Theatre's future artistic director Richard Eyre.
 She later played Bianca in Kiss Me Kate, opposite Jones, in the Royal Shakespeare Company's 1987 production.

 She performed in the 1988 production of the play Woman Overboard at the Palace Theatre, Watford.

 She played Mary Magdalene in a 1990 concert version of Jesus Christ Superstar at the Barbican Centre, London.
 In 1993, she appeared in the original production of the musical City of Angels.

 Television

 Hendley played Shirley in both series of Lynda La Plante's ITV television drama series Widows in 1983 and 1985.

-Recording

-During the early 1990s, Hendley was featured alongside Jones on the Pickwick Records The Shows Collection series of albums featuring music from musical theatre.

-Christian speaker

-Hendley ended her career as an actress to spend more time touring as a Christian speaker, including presenting gospel shows alongside Jones in which they testified to their finding faith.
+She played country singer Bebe McLintock in an episode of Boon in 1987.